crazy-djactor/ib_django_trade/README.md

 # Interactive Brokers Trading with Django

-An example of Django project with basic user functionality.
+An Django project with Algo

 ## Functionality